 A. It’s hard to live with other people, but before you decide you just can’t live with someone, we’re going to work with you to alleviate your concerns and to help you learn about (and from) your roommate.
 We find that often roommate problems are a result of poor communication.
 So, see your Resident Assistant (RA), who’s prepared to hear all about it from you.
 They’ll listen to your concerns and work with you on options to help you communicate, offer to mediate, and, barring any resolution, to help you switch rooms if that’s the final solution.
 Your Resident Director (RD) is also ready and willing to help.

 Q. Am I guaranteed housing?

-A. If you pay your housing deposit by the published due date and fully participate in the housing selection process, we will commit to you.
+A. If you are a student who currently lives on campus and you pay your housing deposit by the published due date (usually late March) and fully participate in the housing selection process, we will commit to you.
 New students to the university must pay their housing deposit, complete an application and provide proof of having had a meningitis vaccine within the past 5 years.

 Q. What happens if I turn in my housing deposit late?